Albert Kwok: Early life

 Albert Kwok was born in 1921 in Kuching, Sarawak.
 His father was a dentist.
 In the late 1930s, he lived temporarily in China, where he learned the methods of the traditional Chinese medicine.
-He practised in Nanking, Hankow and Canton while serving under the Kuomintang of Chiang Kai-shek.
+He practised in Nanjing, Hankou and Canton while serving in the Kuomintang.
 Another source said that Kwok earned medical skills to treat haemorrhoids in Penang Straits Settlements.
 He returned to Borneo in 1940.

 A 19-year-old Kwok moved to Jesselton on 15 May 1941 as a doctor to work.
 His practice was very successful although he had to treat his patients with a limited supply as the stock of drugs began to decline in the beginning years of World War II.
-His decision to defend himself against the occupying forces become more clear when the Japanese circulated a decree on 13 June 1942 with the following text:
+His decision to defend himself against the occupying forces became more clear when the Japanese circulated a decree on 13 June 1942 with the following text:

 Struggle for liberation

 Foundation of the "Kinabalu Guerrillas"

-When the Japanese arrived to Jesselton in 1943, a close friend of Kwok who is a Chinese businessman known as Lim Keng Fatt already in contact with the liaison of the Philippine guerrillas, an Imam from Sulu by the name of Marajukim.
+When the Japanese arrived to Jesselton in 1943, a close friend of Kwok who was a Chinese businessman known as Lim Keng Fatt was already in contact with the liaison of the Philippine guerrillas, an Imam from Sulu by the name of Marajukim.
 Kwok travelled with the Imam to Sulu and learned the activities of the resistance movement under the command of Filipino Lieutenant Colonel Alejandro Suarez there.

 In May 1943, Kwok returned to Jesselton with a high determination to liberate North Borneo.
 Once he arrived there, he first contacted the "Oversea Chinese Defence Association", with whose help he acquired medical equipment and cash donations for the support of the resistance in Sulu.
 Once again, in June 1943, he travelled with Imam Marajukim to the Philippines.
 Through the mediation of Suarez, he met with the representatives of the US army and was appointed Lieutenant on 1 July 1943.

 Back in North Borneo, he started from 21 September 1943 with the creation of a separate group of resistance fighters under his leadership.
 He called the movement under the name of the "Kinabalu Guerrillas" or also known as the "Kinabalu Guerrillas Defence Force".

 The senior management of his resistance group consisted of: